hamzaghojaria/Content-Differentiator/README.md

 * Upload your file 📂
 * Select two columns for comparison 📊
 * Click "Compare & Download" 🚀
-* Download the Excel file with differences marked! ✅
+* Download the Excel file with the similarity ratio and differences marked! ✅

 ### 📌 Text Highlighting:
 * ❌ Deleted text → 🟥 Red (Strike-through)